standardweb3/standard-substrate/README.md

 make localrun
 ```

-## Using Docker Standard Protocol parachain
+## Using Docker Standard Protocol testnet

 Runs docker compose which builds and runs the image.